 What sort of runner (pace wise) is most suited and why?

-It’s definitely a track where leaders and on pace runners are suited.
-In general, I don’t think it has been as leader biased as some like to suggest – I gave it a rap in my write up of the South East QLD track recently but ever since I’ve said that it has been a leaders track so I may have put the mock on it.
-Obviously the straight is shorter than a lot of tracks so that helps the on pace runners.
+It’s definitely a track where leaders and on-pace runners are suited.
+In general, I don’t think it has been as leader biased as some like to suggest.
+Obviously the straight is shorter than a lot of tracks so that helps the on-pace runners.

-I think it has more to do with the better ground being on the fence at the moment and I think conditions have a part to play.
-Brisbane has not had a lot of rain the last 6 months so the tracks are dry and firm which also helps the leaders.
+I think it has more to do with the better ground being on the fence when there’s adverse weather.
 The bias is definitely dependent on rail movement so you have to pay attention to where the rail is.

 Over the shorter trips the inside draws are a distinct advantage.
 It’s a fairly obvious angle so they do tend to be well found.
 It’s something where its a tick for those runners but its not something that’s necessarily going to increase the value for you.

-Obviously the Stradbroke is the biggest race during the carnival and it will be great to see it get back to Eagle Farm – hopefully next year.
 I have a very soft spot for the Doomben 10,000.
 In terms of betting I actually find carnival time more difficult because there are so many interstate horses and I’m not as familiar with their form going in.
-If you gave me the choice I’d take a regular out of carnival Saturday meeting every day of the week.
+If you gave me the choice I’d take a regular out-of-carnival Saturday meeting every day of the week.

 What tips would you give for your average punter betting at Doomben?